Laboratory Testing Recommendations for Zika Virus

 Testing is possible if discussion has occurred between the patient and their health care provider, and they are aware and accepting of the test limitations and that testing may take weeks to complete.

 This scenario is the most difficult to navigate in terms of testing.
 It is estimated that approximately 75-80% of individuals who are infected by the Zika virus never develop symptoms.
-However, the risk of asymptomatic infection in pregnancy to the fetus has not been characterized.
+However, the degree of risk to the fetus following asymptomatic infection in pregnancy is still unknown.
 In the absence of symptoms, our best Zika virus test (PCR) is unlikely to detect the virus.
 As a result, serology is the test to consider in this scenario.
-The use of serology as a screening tool in these instances must be carefully considered, including because we do not yet know how well the serology test will perform for these patients.
+The use of serology as a screening tool in these instances must be carefully considered, because we do not yet know how well the serology test will perform for these patients.
 Furthermore, specific challenges with the test will be the fact that cross-reactions with other related viruses (such as dengue) are common, making the final interpretation of the test difficult.

 Women with a history of travel to a Zika virus area who did not develop symptoms of Zika virus but are concerned about their risk of infection, should consult with their health care provider to discuss the testing available as well as its limitations, including the significant questions around the meaning of positive and negative test results.
 Information around country of travel, mosquito bite exposure, past vaccination history (eg. Yellow fever) and previous travel history to areas where dengue infections are common should be discussed.
-Difficulties in test interpretation further compound when considering the health of both the mother and their baby.
+Information around country of travel, mosquito bite exposure, past vaccination history (eg. Yellow fever) and previous travel history to areas where dengue infections are common should be discussed.

 How does Zika virus testing occur in Canada?